SaraAlert/SaraAlert/.github/PULL_REQUEST_TEMPLATE.md

 Insert description for the solution this PR implements to address the bug.

 # Important Changes*
-Please list important files (meaning substantial or integrel to the PR) along with a list of the general changes that should be highlighted for reviewers.
+Please list important files (meaning substantial or integral to the PR) along with a list of the general changes that should be highlighted for reviewers.

 `example_file.js`
 - Example change (ex: refactored import function)